“Just living is not enough,” said the butterfly,

 “one must have sunshine, freedom, and a little flower.”

-Leaving Bali felt right.
+Leaving Bali to head to Java felt right.
 I started to get too comfortable and needed something new.
 But before heading to Java, there was something I needed to do.
 Full of the excitement that lies in heading to unknown places, I was ready to start a new adventure and felt like walking out of an action movie.
 You know that feeling when you leave the cinema and you actually are the hero that saved the world.
 That was me on this day, ready to master everything that got into my way… until I saw that angry guy in a uniform standing right next to my scooter.

 “Kamu?”
 He asked and pointed at my scooter.

 Don’t judge my Indonesian… I basically said “I” hahaha, but I guess he got it.
 Judging his gestures and his angry look he didn’t seem to be that happy about my scooter standing on the sidewalk.
 I tried to gesture back, that there was a LOT of space left and no-one except for him seemed to care.
 Looking back now, I am quite happy he did not understand much of my “Indonesian”.
 While I was wildly throwing up my arms in the air, he handed me a ticket.
 1000 Rupiah it said, which was about 6 cent.
 HA!
 Riding off with my scooter I thought about the insane amount of parking tickets I had to pay back in Germany and figured Indonesia was a beautiful country.